Vanessa West, Chief of Staff

 Rochelle is very thankful to be joining British Columbia Assembly of First Nations (BCAFN) as the Policy Analyst to advocate for First Nations women, girls, and First Nation people who identify within 2SLGBTQQIA+ (two-spirit, lesbian, gay, bisexual, transgender, queer, questioning, intersex and asexual) community and is beyond excited to continue to work for First Nations communities.

-Sarah Behn, Economic Development Policy Analyst
+Sarah Behn, Economic Development Manager

 Sarah is a band member of Fort Nelson First Nation and a community member of West Moberly First Nations, both located in Northeastern British Columbia.
 She has a Bachelor of Commerce in Entrepreneurial Management from Royal Roads University.
 Prior to joining the BCAFN, she worked as an independent consultant, focusing on grant writing and project management for First Nations in BC.
 She is passionate about economic equity and reconciliation within economic development.